JoeyStanley/real/_posts/2019-08-17-jealousy-list-3.md

 <br/>

-So that's it for my long-overdue Jealousy List: statistical procedures, succint tutorials, color, data visualization, and more statistics.
+So that's it for my long-overdue Jealousy List: statistical procedures, succinct tutorials, color, data visualization, and more statistics.
 Again, a decent representation of what I've been reading recently.